 McKnight Fellow – Helen Lai, Ph.D.

-Helen Lai, Ph.D., received her Bachelor's in Chemistry from Cornell University and her Ph.D. in Biophysics at the University of California, San Francisco, under the guidance of Lily Y. Jan, Ph.D.
+Helen Lai, Ph.D., received her Bachelor's degree in Chemistry from Cornell University and her Ph.D. in Biophysics at the University of California, San Francisco, under the guidance of Lily Y. Jan, Ph.D.
 Dr. Lai studied the structure and gating mechanisms of potassium channels during her graduate training.

 While a postdoctoral fellow in the lab of Jane E. Johnson, Ph.D., Professor of Neuroscience at UT Southwestern Medical Center, Dr. Lai studied the transcriptional mechanisms that specify different types of neurons during development of the spinal cord.
 For the McKnight Fellowship, her research builds on her expertise developed during her training period to focus on understanding the underlying circuits that generate somatosensory behavior.